Healthy Homes Assessment Whitby

 Draught Stopping Whitby

-If you can feel external air entering or the air is clear from a crack or a gap, then it is probably a gap or crack that needs sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out into your home need to be sealed.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be shut from.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed in the maximum extent imaginable.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap, then it’s likely to be a gap or an opening that needs sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out within the home require sealing.
+For example, if the open fireplace isn’t in use it can create draughts.
+This should be shut off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped whenever possible.

-There is no need to block off gaps or holes that are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the building when the household heats and cools, to allow them to be closed and opened instead of than being stuck.
-We will examine all windows and doors during your Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow movement of the building as the house heats and cools, to allow them to be closed and opened rather than being stuck.
+We will test all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections